Lua USB HID

 Tip: To learn more about dateObject, see dateObject Methods.

 The date module provides three different functions. .diff, .epoch, and .isleapyear.
-Additionally, there is a metamethod of date, which is the Lua USB function.
+Additionally, there is a metamethod of date, which is the Lua USB HID function.

 Subtracts the date and time value of two dateObject and returns the resulting dateObject.